jftuga/universe/parse_centos7_server_install.md

 }
 ```

-- to use encrypted passwords:
+- to use encrypted passwords in the parse-dboard-cfg.json file:
 - yum install python-pip
 - yum install python-devel
 - yum install libffi-devel